fastoch/NestJS-Concepts/README.md

 Then, we also declare it as a provider in the `UserModule` class using the `providers` property.
 And finally, we can inject it into the controller via the constructor.

+The next two chapters explain in more details the 2 core concepts we need to understand when it comes to **providers**.
+In summary, NestJS uses **Dependency Injection** as the mechanism to provide the `UserService` to the `UserController`, and by default, the `UserService` instance it provides is a **Singleton**, meaning it's the same instance used everywhere else in our application.

+# 7. Dependency Injection

+Dependency Injection (DI) is a **core concept** in NestJS that allows a class tp receive its dependencies from an outside source, rather than creating them itself.

+This makes our code more modular, decoupled, and easier to test.

+## Declaring a dependency

+The `UserService` class above is **decorated** with `@Injectable()`.
+This decorator **marks** the class as a *provider* than can be managed by the NestJS Inversion of Control (IoC) container.

+## Registering the provider

+Inside the `UserModule`, we list `UserService` in the `providers` array.
+This tells the `UserModule` that `UserService` is available for injection within this module.

+## Injecting the dependency

+The `UserController` needs to use the logic from `UserService`.
+When NestJS creates an instance of `UserController`, it sees the `UserService` type in the constructor.
+It then looks for a registered provider of that type, finds the one we registered in the module, and automatically injects it.

+The key benefit is that `UserController` is no longer responsible for creating or managing `UserService`.
+It's completely decoupled, making it simple to swap `UserService` with a mock version for testing, for example.

+# 8. Singleton Pattern

+The singleton pattern ensures that a class has **only one instance** and provides a **single** global **point of access** to it.

+In NestJS, providers are singletons by default.

+In our example at chapter 6, when the application starts:
+- NestJS scans the modules and sees that `UserService` is a provider in `UserModule`.
+- It then creates a single instance of `UserService` and caches it.
+- Every time any class asks for `UserService` to be injected, NestJS provides that **exact same instance**

+So, if we had ten different controllers all depending on `UserService`, they would all share the one and only `UserService` object.
+This is highly efficient as it saves memory and ensures that any state held within the service is shared across the application.

+# 9. Middlewares